 Sesame oil, for frying (2 parts veggie, 1 part sesame)

 1 teaspoon red pepper flakes, or to taste

 ½ cup pineapple juice

-Heat 2-3 inches of the veggie and sesame oil combination to 325°F. (If you don’t have a thermometer, don’t fret.
+Heat 2–3 inches of the oil combination to 325 degrees F. (If you don’t have a thermometer, don’t fret.
 You can heat the oil over medium heat and keep an eye on it.
 If it starts to smoke at all, it’s too hot.
 You want to heat the oil to just before that smoke point.
 If the oil starts to smoke, lower the heat just a tad).

 While the oil heats, prep the shrimp.
 Start by combining the panko crumbs, red pepper flakes, and coconut in a wide bowl or deep dish.
 Set aside.
 In another large bowl, combine the baking powder, egg, salt, and the water.
 Whisk together.